gldeng/universe/08_destiny_and_free_will.md

 - Probability distribution: From a high-dimensional perspective, destiny is a probability distribution on classicalization paths

 The flexibility and determinism of destiny depend on the observer's dimension: low-dimensional observers are subject to stronger destiny constraints, while high-dimensional observers have larger free will spaces.

+### Destiny in Multiple Dualism Hierarchy

+In the multiple dualism hierarchy theory, destiny presents a more complex hierarchical structure, manifested as the nested relationship between classical domains and quantum domains at different levels:

+$$
+\text{Level j Destiny} \subset \text{Level i Classical Domain}, \quad \text{if} \; j > i
+$$

+This means:
+- The "destiny" of lower-level observers may be the "rules" of higher-level observers' classical worlds
+- The "free will" of higher-level observers may form "destiny constraints" for lower-level observers
+- Destiny is not absolute, but defined relative to observers at specific levels

+Inter-level destiny relationship:

+$$
+\text{Destiny}_{(i)} = \mathcal{M}_{i+1 \rightarrow i}(\Omega_C^{(i+1)})
+$$

+where $\mathcal{M}_{i+1 \rightarrow i}$ is the inter-level mapping function, mapping the classical domain of a higher level to the quantum domain of the current level.

+This understanding explains why some events seem "predestined" to us, while they may actually be projection effects from higher-level classical worlds.

 ### Relationship Between Observer Dimension and Freedom